lyntan01/Orbital-Project/README.md

 *Function*:

-* **Editing a product to place it into *Shelved*** Users can indicate the My Products Category as *Shelved*  to move the product into *Shelved*. (see below)
+* **Editing a product to place it into *Shelved***

+Users can indicate the My Products Category as *Shelved*  to move the product into *Shelved*. (see below)

+If product is already in *Shelved*, the product will remain in this category, but the shelved date will be updated to the date of edit

 ![Edit Shelved](https://i.imgur.com/L5KSIHL.png)

 After clicking the *edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on.

-Note:
-* To edit a previously added product to *Shelved*, users only need to fill up the My Products Category option.
-All other inputs filled up by the user will be ignored.
+* **Editing a product to place it into *Wish List***

+Users can indicate the My Products Category as *Wish List* to move the product into *Wish List*. (see below)

-* If product is already in *Shelved*, the product will remain in this category, but the shelved date will be updated to the date of edit
+If product is already in *Wish List*, the product will remain in this category, but the wished date will be updated to the date of edit.

-* **Editing a product to place it into *Wish List*** Users can indicate the My Products Category as *Wish List* to move the product into *Wish List*. (see below)

 ![Edit Wish](https://i.imgur.com/2zrolpm.png)

-After clicking the *edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on.
+After clicking the *edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on. (see below)

-Note:
-* To edit a previously added product to *Wish List*, users only need to fill up the My Products Category option.
-All other inputs filled up by the user will be ignored.

-* If product is already in *Wish List*, the product will remain in this category, but the wished date will be updated to the date of edit

 * **Editing a product to place it into Currently Using**

 Users will then be required to fill up additional details for usage of the product, namely its expiry date, frequency of usage, and which beauty routine it should be in.

 If the user indicates a weekly or monthly usage, the default number of times to use it would be once a week on Mondays / once a month on the 1st of each month respectively.